-This bill would also require the DFEH to develop a two-hour sexual harassment online training video and make it available on its web site, to develop these materials in at least six languages (English, Spanish, Simple Chinese, Korean, Tagalog and Vietnamese) and to provide them to an employer upon request.
-This bill would specify that an employer would have the option to develop its own two-hour training module or to direct employees to view the DFEH's training video.
+This bill would also require the DFEH to develop a one-hour and a two-hour sexual harassment online training video (depending on whether for supervisory or non-supervisory employees) and make it available on its web site, to develop these materials in at least six languages (English, Spanish, Simple Chinese, Korean, Tagalog and Vietnamese) and to provide them to an employer upon request.
+This bill would specify that an employer would have the option to develop its own training modules or to direct employees to view the DFEH's training video.